Romanian Constitutional Bar

-The Constitutional Bar (Baroul Constituțional), also known as the Romanian Constitutional Bar (Baroul Constituțional Român) or the Bota Bar (Baroul Bota) and which fictitiously called itself the National Association of Romanian Bars (Uniunea Națională a Barourilor din România) in order to obtain material benefits, also called UNBR Bota (UNBR Bota) by then; was a parallel, illegal bar, bereft of juridical personhood, established by Pompiliu Bota in 2002 as an alternative to the "classic bars" of Romanian lawyers, reorganized after 1990 within UNBR, which is the genuine Romanian bar association.
+The Constitutional Bar (Baroul Constituțional), also known as the Romanian Constitutional Bar (Baroul Constituțional Român) or the Bota Bar (Baroul Bota) and which falsely claimed to be the National Association of Romanian Bars (Uniunea Națională a Barourilor din România) in order to obtain material benefits, also called UNBR Bota (UNBR Bota) by then; was a parallel, illegal bar, lacking legal personality, established by Pompiliu Bota in 2002 as an alternative to the "classic bars" of Romanian lawyers, reorganized after 1990 within UNBR, which is the genuine Romanian bar association.

 The Constitutional Bar had as object of activity the practice of law as lawyers by persons who legally did not have the right to practice as lawyers, according to Art.
 348 of the new Romanian Criminal Code (Art.
 281 of the old code).
 It also violates Art.
 367 of the Criminal Code, as an organization that has the purpose of committing crimes or organized criminal group.

 History

 In 2002, the Deva Court recognized the legal personality of the "Bonis Potra" Charitable Association, which had included in its Statute, among other objects of activity, "the establishment of bars in compliance with the provisions of the Romanian Constitution, the provisions of international human rights pacts and conventions.".

 After the finality of the court decisions, the "board of directors" of the Romanian Constitutional Bar was constituted, and Pompiliu Bota called himself "dean".
 On January 17, 2003, the "Annual Panel of Constitutional Bar Lawyers" was drawn up, in which 35 people were registered, 20 of whom were granted the pseudo-right to draw conclusions in courts and courts of appeal, the professional offices being located in Orăștie, Alba Iulia, Baia Mare, Timișoara, Reșița, Piatra Neamț, Satu Mare, Negrești Oaș, Turnu Severin, Petroșani and Bucharest.

 It is obvious nonsense for a charity to be able to set up bars, unions, foundations or trade unions, as only courts of law can legally set up organizations, and they cannot delegate this prerogative to a private association.
 That is why the Constitutional Bar was never a legally established organization.
 There is no court ruling that explicitly provides for the establishment of the Constitutional Bar.
 The "Bonis Potra" Association or the "Figaro Potra" Association could not issue court rulings.
+Or, even stronger: even a court is not allowed to establish a UNBR, only the Parliament can do that.